La Loge

 La Loge ('The Theatre Box') is an 1874 oil painting by Pierre-Auguste Renoir.
 It is part of the collection at the Courtauld Institute of Art in London.

 The painting depicts a young couple in a box at the Paris theatre.
-The woman was modelled by Nini Lopez, Renoir's new model who would feature in fourteen of his paintings over the next few years.
-The man was his brother Edmond, a journalist and art critic.
-Going to the theatre was as much about being seen as watching the performance and whilst the woman is making her presence obvious, her companion is scanning the audience through his opera-glasses.
+The woman was modeled by Nini Lopez, Renoir's new model who would feature in fourteen of his paintings over the next few years.
+The man in the painting was his brother Edmond, a journalist and art critic.
+Renoir's La Loge reflects an emerging interest in the "Theatre Box" as a new subject in during this time period.
+Going to the theatre in nineteenth-century France was as much about being seen as watching the performance.
+While the woman is making her presence obvious, her companion is scanning the audience through his opera-glasses.